yahya14/pyGecko_timerhax/README.md

 **Known issues:**

-Due to the weird offsets in other versions of TCPGecko, this script only works in loadiine.ovh.
+Due to the weird offsets in different versions of TCPGecko, this script only works in loadiine.ovh.

 **Credits:**